Malthusianism: Criticism

 Barry Commoner believed in The Closing Circle (1971) that technological progress will eventually reduce the demographic growth and environmental damage created by civilisation.
 He also opposed coercive measures postulated by neo-malthusian movements of his time arguing that their cost will fall disproportionately on the low-income population who are struggling already.

 Ester Boserup suggested that expanding population leads to agricultural intensification and development of more productive and less labor-intensive methods of farming.
 Thus, human population levels determines agricultural methods, rather than agricultural methods determining population.

 Environmentalist founder of Ecomodernism, Stewart Brand, summarised how the Malthusian predictions of The Population Bomb and The Limits to Growth failed to materialise due to radical changes in fertility that peaked at a growth of 2 percent per year in 1963 globally and has since rapidly declined.

 Short-term trends, even on the scale of decades or centuries, cannot prove or disprove the existence of mechanisms promoting a Malthusian catastrophe over longer periods.
 That said, critics have pointed to the prosperity of a large part of the human population at the beginning of the 21st century, and the debatability of the predictions for ecological collapse made by Paul R. Ehrlich in the 1960s and 1970s.
 Economist Julian L. Simon, in The Ultimate Resource, contends that technology can prevent a Malthusian catastrophe.
 Medical statistician Hans Rosling also questioned its inevitability.

-Wheat yields in developing countries since 1961, in kg/ha Largely due to effects of the "Green Revolution".
+Wheat yields in developing countries since 1961, in kg/ha.
+They have been rising largely due to effects of the "green revolution".
 In developing countries maize yields are also still rapidly rising.

 Joseph Tainter asserts that science has diminishing marginal returns and that scientific progress is becoming more difficult, harder to achieve, and more costly, which may reduce efficiency of the factors that prevented the Malthusian scenarios from happening in the past.

 The view that a "breakout" from the Malthusian trap has led to an era of sustained economic growth is explored by "unified growth theory".
 One branch of unified growth theory is devoted to the interaction between human evolution and economic development.
 In particular, Oded Galor and Omer Moav argue that the forces of natural selection during the Malthusian epoch selected beneficial traits to the growth process and this growth enhancing change in the composition of human traits brought about the escape from the Malthusian trap, the demographic transition, and the take-off to modern growth.